Meeting host

 The host of the meeting can use their VR wristband to better organize a meeting.
 The wristband button will open the meeting panel and show if your meeting is active (green line highlight) and if your mic is inactive (mic icon with or without a cross)

 Everyone with an Arkio Pro or Enterprise license will have edit rights in a meeting.
 This is indicated by the pencil icon next to the username.
-When Starter or Plus users of Arkio join a Pro or Enterprise meeting, they will join as viewers, indicated by the eye icon.
-Viewers can only see and communicate during a meeting, and only the host and editors can make changes.
-Their user interface is simplified, and they can not make any edits.
+When free Starter plan users join a Pro or Enterprise meeting, they will join as viewers, indicated by the eye icon.
+Viewers have a simplified user interface and can see all the latest changes, but can only communicate and navigate during a meeting.

-When the Host in a meeting has an Enterprise license, they can temporarily convert free meeting viewers to editors by clicking the pencil icon next to their username.
-This will temporarily assign an available enterprise seat to that user until the meeting ends or the editing permission is revoked by converting the user back to a viewer.
+When the Host in a meeting has an Enterprise license, they can also temporarily convert free meeting viewers to editors by clicking the pencil icon next to the name in the meeting panel.
+This will temporarily assign an available enterprise seat until the meeting ends or the editing permission is revoked by converting the user back to a viewer.

 Colocation groups

-Any host with Meta Quest hardware can manage colocation groups.
+A host using a Meta Quest device can also manage colocation groups.
 The group outline shows which users are currently co-located.
-The host can manage this group in edit mode using the + and - icons next to the users.
-This will cause the devices to search for the same spatial anchors on other devices, allowing them to align themselves and join the co-location group.
-You can learn more about colocated mixed reality Colocated mixed reality
+The host can manage this group in edit mode using the + and - icons next to the user names.
+The devices will search for the same spatial anchors, allowing them to join the co-location group and align themselves to see the models in the same physical location.